Annotating and Auditing the Safety Properties of Unsafe Rust: Safety Promise and Unsafety Perils of Rust

-To enhance usability, Rust allows developers to break the rules and use low-level controls via unsafe code.
-There are five types of unsafe code in Rust: raw pointer dereference, calling an unsafe function or method, accessing a static mutable variable, accessing fields of unions, and implementing an unsafe trait~\cite{unsafe-rust}.
-Because the Rust compiler cannot guarantee memory safety for unsafe code, such code must be used within an unsafe block (\textit{i.e.,} annotated with an \texttt{unsafe} marker), indicating that developers should be responsible for the risks incurred by unsafe code.
-Otherwise, the Rust compiler will reject the code.
-Unsafe Rust complements safe Rust by providing necessary low-level memory control and flexible interoperability for many system software development scenarios.
+To regain flexibility, Rust permits developers to bypass safety rules via \texttt{unsafe} code.
+Common unsafe operations include dereferencing raw pointers, calling unsafe functions, accessing mutable static variables, and accessing union fields.
+Notably, implementing an unsafe trait is different because it signifies that the implementation must maintain extra invariants~\cite{unsafe-rust}.
+Since the compiler does not guarantee memory safety in unsafe blocks, developers bear the responsibility for potential risks.
+Unsafe Rust thus complements safe Rust by enabling low-level control and interoperability in systems contexts such as embedded systems~\cite{sharma2024rust} and OS development~\cite{peng2024framekernel, peng2025asterinas, tianasterinas}.